 WP Table Builder

-It’s plain to me that, if you had to pick a right fielder from the 2020 Modern Baseball Hall of Fame ballot, the best choice was Dwight Evans.
+It’s plain to me that, if you had to pick a right fielder between these two, the best choice was Dwight Evans.
 Of course, that doesn’t mean that they don’t both belong.
 As we return the focus next back to the Cobra, we’ll see the problem that he and Evans share, a problem that helps explain why neither got close to Cooperstown on the writers’ ballots.

 Dave Parker’s Milestone Problem